 - adherence to the Model Standards of Practice for the Charitable Gift Planner.

-Jane's demonstrated leadership, record of achievements, and selfless service to the gift planning community throughout her 44-year development career have earned her the NCGPC's highest honor.
+This year’s virtual planned giving days will also honor Jane Kolson, the 2020 Distinguished Service Award winner.
+Jane’s demonstrated leadership, record of achievements, and selfless service to the gift planning community throughout her 44-year development career has earned her the NCGPC’s highest honor.

 Jane has long been active in the NCGPC serving with distinction as a two-term board member, secretary, PG Days committee member, and she did a tremendous job leading the educational programming as vice president of programs.
 Jane has also presented on a variety of topics, including gifts of real estate and gifts of tangible personal property – those gifts we all hope to work on and which could benefit from her expertise.